satwikkansal/wtfpython/README.md

 * When a and b are set to `257` in the same line, the Python interpreter creates a new object, then references the second variable at the same time.
 If you do it on separate lines, it doesn't "know" that there's already `257` as an object.
 * It's a compiler optimization and specifically applies to the interactive environment.
 When you enter two lines in a live interpreter, they're compiled separately, therefore optimized separately.
 If you were to try this example in a `.py` file, you would not see the same behavior, because the file is compiled all at once.
+* Why didn't this work for Python 3.7?
+The abstract reason is because such compiler optimizations are implementation specific (i.e. may change with version, OS, etc).
+I'm still figuring out what exact implementation change cause the issue, you can check out this [issue](https://github.com/satwikkansal/wtfpython/issues/100) for updates.

 ---